LionelLim/GettingandCleaningData/README.md

 GettingandCleaningData
 ======================

-Project Store for Getting and Cleaning Data Module
+This is the Project Store for Getting and Cleaning Data Module